 Airflow velocity measures the cubic feet per minute (CFM) that the dryer is pushing to the exterior termination.
 Contributing factors to lower velocities include those that create back pressure, but they can also be due to other problems in the system.
 This could include such things as a concealed duct leak or mechanical problem with the dryer.
 In addition to the back pressure testing that is used to clearly delineate the effect different terminations have on system efficiency, airflow velocity tests should also be carried out when verifying exhaust performance in the field.

 To account for these other variables that do not have an impact in the lab, airflow tests should also be performed (behind the dryer as well as at the exterior termination) when testing dryers in real world applications.
 A dryer exhaust system with good airflow should push 1,500 feet per minute (or 8 meters per second).
 If back pressure is within a normal range and airflow velocity is less than 1,500 feet per minute, then a leak or mechanical issue may be the culprit.Measuring Tools

 Magnehelic Gauges measure back pressure and vane anemometers measure airflow velocity.
-The Magnehelic Gauge taps into the transition duct whereas the vane anemometer checks CFMs both behind the dryer and outside the house where the dryer terminates.
+The Magnehelic Gauge requires tapping the transition duct whereas the vane anemometer checks CFMs both behind the dryer and outside the house where the dryer terminates.
+Both provide valuable feedback.